wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 If your keyboard doesn't come with a [keycap puller][4], make sure to get one and look up how to use it.

-Palm rests are technically optional, but they make typing a lot more comfortable.
+Palm rests are technically optional, but they can make typing a lot more comfortable.
 Make sure to find one the right size for your keyboard so you don't waste space on your desk.

 If you're looking to save money, you can get a foam and fabric palm rest like the [Grifiti][5].
 If you want something a bit more durable and classy I would recommend getting one of the wooden palm rests from [Filco][6].